SharmaSanchay/Leetcode/readme.md

 ## 🌟 Introduction

 Hi there!
-I'm Sanchay Sharma, and this repository houses my journey through LeetCode problems.
+I'm [Your Name], and this repository houses my journey through LeetCode problems.
 Whether you're a fellow coding enthusiast, preparing for technical interviews, or simply love solving algorithmic challenges, you're in the right place.

 ## 📂 Solution Categories